opencog/sensory/README.md

 All of these failed, in large part because not enough effort was put into understanding sensing and motion, and far too much on reasoning, planning and language.
-The ideas of sensing and movement seem trivial and obvious, and are managed with brute-force hackery.
+The ideas of sensing and movement seem trivial and obvious, and are implemented with brute-force hackery.
 Not worthy of intellectual effort, in contrast to the veneration given to reasoning and logic.
 This is a fundamental mistake.